Saturday, December 16, 2023

 Thelema and Finnegans Wake appear completely isomorphic and resonant with each other right from the get go.
 Thelema means Will in ancient Greek and adds to 93 by Greek Cabala.
 Agape, spiritual Love – the highest kind, also adds to 93 indicating a connection and strong resonance between Love and Will.
 It’s called love under will because on the surface Thelema directly means Will and under that, qabalistically, it also means Love.
 Love under will also indicates intentional or directed love.

-Speaking of the Greeks, the word “swerve” from “swerve of shore” in the first sentence dates back to Lucretius when he used it to describe the unpredictable and indeterminate swerve atoms take which he attributes to the creation of life and order out of chaos.
+Speaking of the Greeks, the word “swerve” from “swerve of shore” in the first sentence dates back to Epicurus when he used it to describe the unpredictable and indeterminate swerve atoms take which he attributes to the creation of life and order out of chaos.
 This swerving (of shore) “provides the free will which all living things throughout the world have.”
 Gilles Deleuze calls it the production of sense.
 Swerve = Will.

 The next sentence, physically under the first one as you look at the page, has: